idebtor/JoyJava/Generics.md

 }
 ```

-If you intend to create a list of String, but inadvertently added in an non-String object, the non-String will be upcasted to Object implicitly.
+If you intend to create a list of `String`, but inadvertently added in an non-String object, the non-String will be upcasted to `Object` implicitly.
 The compiler is not able to check whether the downcasting is valid at compile-time (this is known as late binding or dynamic binding).
-Incorrect downcasting will show up only at runtime, in the form of ClassCastException, which could be too late.
+Incorrect downcasting will show up only at runtime, in the form of `ClassCastException`, which could be too late.
 The compiler is not able to catch this error at compiled time.
 Can we make the compiler to catch this error and ensure type safety at runtime?

 ## 2.1 Generics classes